hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 After you initiate `uninstall`:

 1. Enter `yes` when asked if you want to continue with the installation.

 ![Uninstall - Do you want to continue?][uninstall-prompt]

    The script stops the Replicated services, removes the Docker containers, and removes replicated executables and configuration files from the system.

 ![Uninstall - Application removed][uninstall-uninstalled]
 2. Choose an option to prune Docker volumes:
   - Select `Prune all Docker volumes` if you only use this system for Terraform Enterprise.
   - Select `Prune only application Docker volumes` to prune only Replicated and Hashicorp Docker volumes and leave the rest intact.
   - Select `Skip this step` to leave all Docker volumes intact.
+![Uninstall - Prune all Docker volumes][uninstall-prune-all]

 3. The script removes dangling Docker volumes and the Docker networks that were created for the application.
 Terraform Enterprise has been removed from the system.